FernandoBasso/ReadTheDocs-Dev-How-To/docs/databases-sql/basic-sql-1.md

 # Basic SQL

-**NOTE**: Assume these examples are run on PostgreSQL >= 9.6.
+**NOTE**: Assume these examples are run on PostgreSQL >= 13 at least.
 As of 2022, I'm running these on Arch Linux with PostgreSQL 14.

 Sometimes I do `\x` to turn on extended display in `psql` prompt.